aunetx/deezer-linux/README.md

 And the image should be in the `artifacts/x64` folder.

-Because of the way AppImage work, excepted if you use `appimaged`, you will not be able to login from the browser: the you are not redirected to the application.
+Because of the way AppImage works, except if you use `appimaged`, you will not be able to login from the browser; then you are not redirected to the application.
-To make it work, you must open a first instance of the app, and copy the link shown in `https://www.deezer.com/desktop/login/electron/callback`.
+To make it work, you must first open a instance of the app, and copy the link shown in `https://www.deezer.com/desktop/login/electron/callback`.
 In a terminal
-(where the `.AppImage file is), call:
+(where the .AppImage file is), use:

 ```sh
 deezer-desktop-*.AppImage deezer://autolog/...